Nemeh998/reading-note/301folder/read5-05.md

+# Do not use state more than you have to Use the onChange event on inputs to notify when the user changes the input.

 # How would you break a mock into a component heirarchy?
-To do this, I would search through the data file that is returned by the API, and then compare it to sections of the mock to identify like-areas for component creation.
+A mock design of a feature on a page should be broken down according to how many separate elements are within it.
+One could draw boxes around the different items that have different functionalities.

 # What is the single responsibility principle and how does it apply to components?
-This means that a component should "only do one thing".
-This gives React its definition as an atomic or modular component based UI library.
+The single responsibility principle is the idea that, much like with functions, components should do one thing.
+For example, a 'renderImages' component should render the images, and not focus on doing too many other tasks.

 # What does it mean to build a ‘static’ version of your application?
-This means to create the mock version, without implementing any of the functionality that is brought in from external data.
+A static version is everything you want in your application, minus the interactivity.
+The interactivity can be layered on top once you have something you like.
+Do not use state in the static stage.

 # Once you have a static application, what do you need to add?
-Functions / classes to actually use the data brought in from the API or external data.
+You need to add values that are dynamic (stored in state) so that things can actually change based on user interaction.

 # What are the three questions you can ask to determine if something is state?
-Quoted directly from website:
+(These questions come directly from the React doc linked at the top of this page)

+If the answer it yes to any of these questions, it is likely not state.

-Is it passed in from a parent via props?
-If so, it probably isn’t state.
+# Is it passed in from a parent via props?
 Does it remain unchanged over time?
-If so, it probably isn’t state.
+Can you computer it based on any other state or props in your component?
 # How can you identify where state needs to live?
-State needs to live within the component that the specific data is getting used or modified.
-The whole article on this is review from Read-01 and Read-02 notes.
-# Can you compute it based on any other state or props in your component?
-If so, it isn’t state.

-## Questions:

-More of a comment, but I need as much practice as I can get.
-I thought I grasped a topic on day 2 in React then when something else was introduced, the ideas got jumbled up in my brain and I got confused again.
-On day 4, with different explanations given things are starting to fit together again, but I just need to practice implementing props, state, passing data between elements, and using functions / classes to pass data as well.
+# Follow these steps:

+Identiy which components render things based on this state Find a parent to all these components that want to render the same thing This parent component should be where state is placed